Nanoimprint lithography: Benefits

 A key benefit of nanoimprint lithography is its sheer simplicity.
 The single greatest cost associated with chip fabrication is the optical lithography tool used to print the circuit patterns.
-Optical lithography requires high powered excimer lasers and immense stacks of precision ground lens elements to achieve nanometer scale resolution.
+Optical lithography requires high-power excimer lasers and immense stacks of precision-ground lens elements to achieve nanometer-scale resolution.
 There is no need for complex optics or high-energy radiation sources with a nanoimprint tool.
 There is no need for finely tailored photoresists designed for both resolution and sensitivity at a given wavelength.
 The simplified requirements of the technology lead to its low cost.

-Silicon master molds can be used up to a few thousands imprints while nickel molds can last for up to ten thousand cycles.
+Silicon master molds can be used up to a few thousands imprints, while nickel molds can last for up to ten thousand cycles.

 Imprint lithography is inherently a three-dimensional patterning process.
 Imprint molds can be fabricated with multiple layers of topography stacked vertically.
 Resulting imprints replicate both layers with a single imprint step, which allows chip manufactures to reduce chip fabrication costs and improve product throughput.

 As mentioned above, the imprint material does not need to be finely tuned for high resolution and sensitivity.
 A broader range of materials with varying properties are available for use with imprint lithography.
 The increased material variability gives chemists the freedom to design new functional materials rather than sacrificial etch resistant polymers.
 A functional material may be imprinted directly to form a layer in a chip with no need for pattern transfer into underlying materials.
-The successful implementation of a functional imprint material would result in significant cost reductions and increased throughput by eliminating many difficult chip fabrication processing steps.
+The successful implementation of a functional imprint material would result in significant cost reductions and increased throughput by eliminating many difficult chip-fabrication processing steps.

 Concerns

 The key concerns for nanoimprint lithography are overlay, defects, template patterning and template wear.
-However, recently Kumar et al. have shown that amorphous metals (metallic glasses) can be patterned on sub-100 nm scale, which can significantly reduce the template cost.
+However, Kumar et al. have shown that amorphous metals (metallic glasses) can be patterned on sub-100 nm scale, which can significantly reduce the template cost.